ayjays132/JurassicParkTrespasser/README.md

 ## Oculus Quest Support
 A minimal VR stub can be enabled via `ENABLE_OCULUS_QUEST_SUPPORT` when configuring with CMake.
 This is the starting point for an Android/Quest port.

+## Modern Environment Rendering
+An optional modern environment renderer provides physically based lighting and is designed to work on VR platforms such as the Oculus Quest.
+Enable it with `ENABLE_MODERN_ENV_RENDER` when generating the build files.